You are here

 Since then, the fate of the plantations has been mixed.
 Some plantations were out-competed by native forest with only scattered planted trees remaining.
 A few acres of plantations were harvested in the 1950s.
 About 40 acres of plantations were harvested in the 1990s.
 As of 2007, approximately 135 acres remained.
 These stands range in age from 60-90 years old.
 Some stands have substantial areas blown down.
 We developed a management plan to harvest about 80 acres of mature plantation forests beginning in 2008 in order to terminate these long term experiments, to regenerate a diversity of native tree species and restore native forests to these sites, and to initiate a new suite of long term experiments.
 For the next 10-15 years, the harvested areas will provide early successional habitat for a variety of wildlife species.

 A suite of permanent vegetation plots was established throughout the plantations to assess vegetation structure in plantations and predict future dynamics in harvested and early seral habitats.
-An initial objective of the baseline survey was to characterize current tree regeneration and understory flora that will in large part determine the future composition of these forests as the overstory is harvested or senesces.
+Our objective is to contrast the changing biodiversity and aboveground carbon content in the harvested and unharvested sites.

 • Methods: